UKHO/dotnet-guild/dotnetversions.md

 ### 2.4 Keeping Core patched with servicing updates

 Self-contained: One of the benefits of Core is the ability to have side-by-side installations of runtime versions.
 As of Core 3.x it is also possible to distribute self-contained executables that include the required Core runtime.
-The negative to both of these it that it remains a development tea, responsibility to ensure runtime updates occur.
+The negative to both of these it that it remains a development team responsibility to ensure runtime updates occur.

 Azure App Service: These will be patched automatically.

 Core installed centrally on a machine: Currently this a development team responsibility.
 Soon this will be an opt-in functionality via Microsoft Update channels.
-There is an [open issue on GitHub](https://github.com/dotnet/core/issues/5013) for work in progress and a blog post detailing it fully is expected in December 2020.
+There is an [open issue on GitHub](https://github.com/dotnet/core/issues/5013) for this work.
+A blog post detailing it fully, is expected in December 2020.

 ### 2.5.
 Summary of recommendations for .NET Core applications